akrzemi1/papers/notes/contracts.md

 Definitions
 -----------

-#### *Value constraint*
+#### *Contract declaration*

 It has a *location* in code: just before the function execution begins, or just after the function execution begins.
 It has a *predicate*, such as `p != nullptr`.
-Its "semantics" is, if the execution reaches the constraint, and the constraint can be determined (not necessarily by evaluating it) to be `false` then the program has a bug: either before the value constraint or inside the predicate.
+Its "semantics" is, if the execution reaches the contract declaration, and the predicate can be determined (not necessarily by evaluating it) to be `false` then the program has a bug: either before the contract declaration or inside the predicate.
 The information about a bug in the program can be used in different ways by different tools, including the compiler.

 [Note: the name was chosen so that it does not imply any runtime evaluation of the predicate]

 #### Bug

-A bug results from an interaction between the code before the value constraint and the value constraint itself.
+A bug results from an interaction between the code before the contract declaration and the value constraint itself.
 The behavior of a program with a bug can differ from one translation to the other based on compiler switches.
-This is similar to implementation defined behavior except that we try to specify in more detail what the variance in behavior is, and under what conditions.
+This is similar to implementation-defined behavior except that we try to specify in more detail what the variance in behavior is, and under what conditions.

 =======================